Start9Labs/documentation/site/source/user-manual/service-guides/lightning/spark.rst

 .. warning:: Please be careful - there are multiple fake "Spark Wallets" out there.
 The above links have been verified and can be trusted.

-To use a Spark, you simply install it as a service on your Start9 Server.
+To use Spark, you simply install it as a service on your Start9 Server.
 You can then use it to operate your CLN node by clicking **Launch UI** within the service:

+    .. note:: This will act as a server as well, and is required if you want to use the mobile app.

 .. figure:: /_static/images/lightning/spark-launch-ui.png
     :width: 45%